decorative image

 Institutional Training awards do not support clinical trials (with the exception of some D43 and K12 awards).

 • All Training (T) notices of funding opportunities are designated as “Clinical Trial Not Allowed” in Section II.
-Award Information, but indicates that appointed trainees are permitted to obtain research experience in a clinical trial led by a mentor or co-mentor.
+Award Information, but the notices indicate that appointed trainees are permitted to obtain research experience in a clinical trial led by a mentor or co-mentor.

 • Training (T) notices of funding opportunities do not include this designation in the funding opportunity title.